Vachellia farnesiana (L.) Wight & Arn.

-Mimosa farnesiana (basionym), Acacia farnesiana, Acacia minuta, Acacia smallii, Pithecellobium minutum, Vachellia densiflora
+Mimosa farnesiana, Acacia farnesiana, Acacia minuta, Acacia smallii, Pithecellobium minutum, Vachellia densiflora

 Color: Yellow to orange

 Bloom Time: Fall to spring

-Vachellia farnesiana is a spreading shrub, up to 9.8 feet (3 m) tall.
-Branches grow in a zigzag shape and are usually grey-brown with prominent white spots.
-The yellowish-green to pure green leaves are ferny, with 1-6 pairs of leaf 'branches' each with 5-20 pairs of narrow, rounded leaflets, up to 0.3 inches (8 mm) long.
-Thorns are found in pairs at the base of each leaf and can grow up to 4 inches (10 cm).
-The golden yellow to orange flowers are ball-shaped, up to 0.4 inches (1 cm) wide, and grow on stalks.
+Vachellia farnesiana is a spreading shrub that grows up to 9.8 feet (3 m) tall.
+Branches are usually grey-brown with prominent white spots and grow in a zigzag shape.
+The yellowish-green to pure green leaves are ferny, with 1 to 6 pairs of leaf "branches," each with 5 to 20 pairs of narrow, rounded, and up to 0.3 inches (8 mm) long leaflets.
+Thorns are found in pairs at each leaf's base and grow up to 4 inches (10 cm) long.
+The golden yellow to orange flowers are ball-shaped, up to 0.4 inches (1 cm) wide, and appear on stalks.
 Flowering occurs throughout the year but is most abundant from autumn through to spring.

 How to Grow and Care

-Acacia requires full sunlight and grows in nearly any type of soil, including sand, clay, or soil that is highly alkaline or acidic.
+Acacia requires full sunlight and grows in nearly any soil, including sand, clay, or soil that is highly alkaline or acidic.
 Although Acacia prefers well-drained soil, it tolerates muddy soil for short periods.
-Acacia is a plant-it-and-forget-it type of tree, although a young tree may need protection from wildlife while it develops its defense system.
+Acacia is a plant-it-and-forget-it type of tree, although a young tree may need protection from wildlife while developing its defense system.
 During the first year, the tree benefits from an orchid fertilizer every three to four weeks.
 After that time, you can feed the tree a general-purpose fertilizer once every year, but it isn't an absolute requirement.
 Acacia requires little or no water.

 Acacia may need occasional pruning during the dry months.
 Avoid pruning leafy, green areas, and trim only dead growth.